MrAlias/collex/README.md

 Use [OpenTelemetry Collector] Exporters with [OpenTelemetry Go]

+:warning:
-:construction: This project is still a work in progress.
+This project is a work in progress :construction:.
 Breaking changes may be introduced.
+:warning:

 ## Getting Started